yeliu918/KG-BART/README.md

   --output_dir ../../output/BART_v2/Gen --output_file model.best --split train --beam_size 5
 ```
 ## 3. Evaluation
-Download the Evaluation Package and Follow the README:
+Download the Evaluation Package and follow the README:
 [Evaluation](https://github.com/INK-USC/CommonGen/tree/master/evaluation)

+## Dependencies
+* Python 3 (tested on python 3.6)
+* PyTorch (with GPU and CUDA enabled installation (though the code is runnable on CPU, it would be way too slow))
+* transformers